| Hydraulic Fluid Darkening On

 in specific gravity.
 Look for grease like suspensions or sludge

+formation in the oil.
 3. Inspect the hydraulic system.
 Look for low reservoir levels,

 plunging returns or long vertical drops into the reservoir.
 Use